aws-solutions-library-samples/guidance-for-american-sign-language-3d-avatar-translator-on-aws/README.md

 We would like to acknowledge the contributions of these editors and reviewers.

-* David Israel, Sr Spatial Consultant
+* David Israel, Sr Spatial Compute Consultant
 * Daniel Zilberman, Sr Solutions Architect - Tech Solutions
 * Alain Krok, Sr Prototyping Architect